Gallup is a Famous Shopping Stop on Historic Route 66

 Westward-seeking workers came here searching for employment in the numerous coal mines and the timber and ranching opportunities surrounding Gallup between the 1880s and 1950s.

-Other murals show Gallup’s western expansion history, the movie, train industries, and traditional Navajo and Zuni culture.
-I learned so much about Gallup by searching for the art murals around town.
+Other murals show Gallup’s western expansion history, the movie, and train industries, and traditional Navajo and Zuni culture.
+I learned so much about Gallup by searching for art murals around town.

 Long Walk Home

 One particular panoramic mural was very impactful to me.
 It is called the Long Walk Home, painted by Richard K. Yazzie.

 As I have tried to learn more about my Native American history, Cherokee on my Grandfather’s side, I am disheartened to see how much the Native Americans suffered due to westward expansion.

 The Long Walk Home mural showcases one instance that affected thousands of Native Americans.